Will Writing And Lasting Powers Of Attorney

 Anyone aged 18 or over can appoint Attorneys using an LPA so long as they have mental capacity and understanding.
 Part of the service that we provide is that we can provide the Certificate required confirming that you have.

-What if I Don’t have an LPA?
+What if I Don’t have a Lasting Powers of Attorney?
+(LPA?)